InsightDataScience/wiki-content/TEMPLATE.md

 ## How to use
-Outline common uses of this topic, focusing on real life deployments and explames.
+Outline common uses of this topic, focusing on real life deployments and examples.
 Link to articles and videos to provide more information.

 Bonus points for making it Insight specific.